QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

  (again, this needs to be defined), and therefore it may be better to call them 'globs' or 'patterns')

- For example, Figure 1 provides an interface configuration template that sets "type" as ethernetCsmacd and "mtu" as 1500 for interfaces named with the prefix "eth":
+ For example, {{regex-example}} provides an interface configuration template that sets "type" as ethernetCsmacd and "mtu" as 1500 for interfaces named with the prefix "eth":